 Evaluation of student progress will be ongoing and based upon meeting both theory and clinical objectives.
 Progress in theory is defined as maintaining a grade of "C" or better (75% or higher).
-Progress in clinical is. defined as maintaining a grade of "Satisfactory".
-A failure in either area will cause the student to fail the program.
+Progress in clinical is defined as maintaining a grade of "Satisfactory".
+A failure in either area will cause the student to fail the semester or specialty.